-17.1 Within the North Orange County Community College District, sexual harassment is prohibited regardless of the status and/or relationship the affected parties may have.
+- 17.1 Within the North Orange County Community College District, sexual harassment is prohibited regardless of the status and/or relationship the affected parties may have. - 17.1.1 Romantic or sexual relationships between supervisors and employees; or between administrators, faculty, or staff members and students are strongly discouraged.
+There is an inherent imbalance of power and potential for exploitation in such relationships.

-- 17.1.1 Employees shall not enter into or maintain a romantic or sexual relationship with a student or employee over whom that employee exercises or influences academic, administrative, supervisory, evaluative, teaching, counseling, coaching, or extracurricular authority.
-Examples of extracurricular authority include, but are not limited to, overseeing student organizations or activities, being an advisor to a student club, and responsibility over a college event or competition. - 17.1.2 There is an inherent imbalance of power and potential for exploitation in such relationships.
 A conflict of interest may arise if the administrator, faculty, or staff member must evaluate the student's or employee's work or make decisions affecting the employee or student.
-Decisions affecting the other person include, but are not limited to, grading, evaluating, counseling, advising, supervising, coaching, scheduling, or otherwise influencing that person's education, employment, or participation in any District activity.
+An employee in such a relationship should remove himself or herself from decisions affecting the other person in the relationship.
+Decisions affecting the other person include grading, evaluating, supervising, or otherwise influencing that person's education, employment, or participation in any other District activity.
 The relationship may create an appearance of impropriety and lead to charges of favoritism by other students or employees.
-A consensual sexual relationship may change with the result that sexual conduct that was once welcome becomes unwelcome and harassing. - 17.1.3 Employees shall immediately notify their supervisor or Human Resources if a romantic or sexual relationship exists or could develop so that steps may be taken to eliminate or mitigate the employee's authority or influence of the other individual within the District's education programs or activities.
-Such action by the District is a proactive and preventive measure to avoid possible charges of harassment and potential conflicts of interest, while supporting employees' freedom of association.
-Such action does not constitute discipline against any affected employee.
-As in any case of sexual harassment, if conduct is determined to be unwelcome, then the District may pursue discipline and/or other corrective actions.
-Additionally, the employee may face personal liability for the actions deemed to constitute sexual harassment. - 18.0 Record Retention: Unlawful discrimination records that are part of an employee's employment records may be classified as Class-1 Permanent records and retained indefinitely or microfilmed in accordance with Title 5, California Code of Regulations, section 59022.
+A consensual sexual relationship may change with the result that sexual conduct that was once welcome becomes unwelcome and harassing.
+In the event that such relationships do occur, the District may seek to transfer any involved employee(s) to eliminate or attenuate the supervisory authority of one over the other, or of a teacher over a student.
+Such action by the District is a proactive and preventive measure to avoid possible charges of harassment and does not constitute discipline against any affected employee.
+As in any case of sexual harassment, if conduct is determined to be unwelcome, then the District may pursue discipline and/or other corrective actions. - 18.0 Record Retention: Unlawful discrimination records that are part of an employee's employment records may be classified as Class-1 Permanent records and retained indefinitely or microfilmed in accordance with Title 5, California Code of Regulations, section 59022.
 Unlawful discrimination records of a student that are deemed worthy of preservation but not classified as Class-1 Permanent may be classified as Class-2 Optional records or as Class-3 Disposable records, to be retained for a period of three years.